-Several tasks in our design are performed by FPGA.
-Firstly, FPGA prepares a sampling clock for ADCdual01A modules this task is separate block in FPGA and runs asynchronously compared to other logical circuits.
-The second block is a SPI configuration module, which sends the content of configuration registers to the ADC modules after opening of Xillybus interface file.
-The third block represents the main module which resolves ADC - PC communication itself.
-The last block is activated after ADC configuration.
+Several tasks in separate FPGA blocks are performed by FPGA.
+In first block FPGA prepares sampling clock for ADCdual01A modules by division of main local oscillator.
+This task is separate block in FPGA and runs asynchronously to other logical circuits.
+Second block is SPI configuration module, which sends configuration words to ADC modules it is activated by opening of Xillybus interface file.
+Third block represents the main module, which resolves ADC - PC communication itself it communicates via PCIe, collect data from ADC hardware and creates data packet 2.6.
+Last block is activated after ADC configuration via SPI.